 - You will be able to work with one health plan for all of your health insurance needs. - You will not pay a deductible or copay when you get services from a provider or pharmacy in our health plan's provider network.
 (You will be required to keep paying any monthly Freedom to Work program premium you have.
 If you have questions about the Freedom to Work program, contact your local Michigan Department of Health & Human Services (MDHHS) office.
-You can find contact information for your local MDHHS office by visiting www.michigan.gov/mdhhs/0,5885,7-339-73970\5461---,00.html.)
+You can find contact information for your local MDHHS office by visiting www.michigan.gov/mdhhs/0,5885,7-339-73970_5461---,00.html.) - ?

 - You will have your own Care Coordinator who will ask you about your health care needs and choices and work with you to create a personal care plan based on your goals.
 We call this person-centered planning. - Your Care Coordinator will help you get what you need, when you need it.
-This person will answer your questions and make sure that your health care issues get the attention they deserve. - If you qualify, you will have access to home and community-based supports and services to help you live independently. - Aetna Better Health Premier Plan members get additional benefits.
-Please refer to Chapter 4 for more information.
+This person will answer your questions and make sure that your health care issues get the attention they deserve. - If you qualify, you will have access to home and community-based supports and services to help you live independently.